GhostOf0days/Venture-Capital-101/Lecture-Notes/Lecture 2 - Developing + Positioning the Business Idea.md

 - Typical companies have 5 years
 - To make it easier on a company, investors give them more time (higher term) or lower the required IRR.
 - The average lifespan of an investment is 10 years.
 - PER is always negotiated.
-If investors ask for money and you benchmark a decent amount like 12, investor is just not great to work with.
+If investors ask for money and you benchmark a decent amount like 12, investor is just not great to work with. (???
+FIX THIS)
 - More regulation = higher term.
 - Total terminal value = PER (PER in the last year of the term) x terminal net income (net income of the last year of the term)
 - VC Realized Investment = Future Value (Realized)